timbouc/cart/README.md

 :yellow_heart: **Features**

 * Pluggable storage drivers
 * Manage vouchers and miscellaneous values with Conditions
-* Sync frontend and backend instances with remove storage connection
+* Sync frontend and backend instances with remote storage connection
 * Comes with a default local storage (Node.js)